joedbenjamin/questionsgame/questionsgameserver/readme.md

 ## the Server Code

 ### package.json
-  * You could copy all the files and just run yarn or npm i to install all the packages or you could install them by running the following commands, using either yarn or npm ;-)
+  * You could clone all the files and just run yarn or npm i to install all the packages or you could install them by running the following commands, using either yarn or npm ;-)

   * Dependecies
 ```